mt-class/penn/projects/team5.md

 - Implement feature engineering such as matching proper nouns
 - Improve on the dictionary translation sentence level word set matching.
 Think of better ways to evaluate what a matching sentence is (instead of just naively matching words)
 - Train a classifier on the given test and development sentences
+- Improve the quality and quantity of negative training data.
+- Try stemming the input into existing features, or working with synonyms via WordNet.
 - Crowdsourcing alignments and training on them

 # Ground rules